Four people in hospital after multi-vehicle crash on Monroe near 5th avenue - NewsBreak

 Crash blocking I-90 Westbound near Liberty Lake

-SPOKANE, Wash. - I-90 Westbound is partially blocked near the Liberty Lake/ Harvard Road interchange due to a multi-vehicle collision.
+SPOKANE, Wash. – I-90 Westbound is partially blocked near the Liberty Lake/ Harvard Road interchange.
 The right lane and left shoulder are currently blocked.
 The Washington State Department of Transportation is telling people to expect significant delays and to please slow down.
-This is a...
+This is a developing story and will...

 ‘Severe right off the bat’: Local snowboarder shares detail of Mt.
 Spokane accident involving employee